 So, what the heck?!
 Why are these chemicals that are shown to be so harmful still so widely used?!
 This stuff makes me crazy!
 And what makes me even crazier is the number of so called "green" cleaners (some of which I used to use because I thought I was doing the right thing to keep my kids and the earth safe) actually contain these toxins.

 You know how I love my chart!

 Notice that of course, Better Life does not contain synthetic fragrance.
 We purchase certified natural (sometimes organic) extracts blends.
 The aromatic portions of the pure essential oils are extracted and used in our products.
-By extracting and using only the aromatic portions and leaving behind the unwanted portions, it makes for a nice, safe, all natural scent without the negatives of putting the straight oil into the product.
+By extracting and using only the aromatic portions and leaving behind the unwanted portions, it makes for a nice, safe, natural scent without the negatives of putting the straight oil into the product.